 If you are hired directly by the department, and are working on a blue time card, one of the following hiring scenarios will apply: You may work in that position for as long as you are a enrolled in 6 or more units and your work is satisfactory; or until the end of the fiscal year; or until the project is completed; or until funding is no longer available.

 You must stop working immediately if you drop below 6 units of current enrollment at Cabrillo College.
-You must maintain enrollment in 6 or more units.
-Failure to complete 6 units with a passing grade may preclude future employment as a student employee.
+You must maintain enrollment in 6 or more units to meeti work eligibility requirements.
+Failure to complete 6 units with a passing grade or working after dropping below 6 units may preclude future employment as a student employee.

 Yes, misrepresenting your self on your application or hiring materials, poor performance, failure to work scheduled hours, lack of available funding, not following College rules and regulations, submitting false hours on a time card or working more than the hours allowed by the Student Employment Program, or any other generally accepted reason to discontinue employment may result in your employment with the college being immediately terminated.